 There are two experiences that stand out to me as I write and reflect on this journey.
 I attended a march in Melbourne with my youngest son.
 We met up with my father, this was the only time we could really see each other, once a year at the Commemoration of the Genocide.
 This was the 100th Commemoration in 2015, so it was a very significant date and day for the Armenian people.
 The march was very much about being seen and heard and demanding that the genocide be acknowledged by governments around the world including the Turkish Government.
 I found this experience quite distressing because there was so much anger from one side which triggered, of course, reactions from the other.
 I felt very sad about the lack of respect people had for each other, the lack of care, the lack of love for our fellow humans and the absolute willingness of some people to add salt to the wound.
 What had began as intended empowering march had turned into the same old fight, the same old story, I could see that this was distressing for my father and I put my arm around his shoulder to try to act as a barrier to any further hurt.
 Standing in between the two sides was a row of horses and police, I was standing right in front of the horses and couldn’t help but connect with them, their energy so patient and calm among all the noise, I looked into their eyes, I tuned in; they knew this was not the way, they patiently wait for us to take a step back, to see the overall picture and wake up.
 They are still waiting for us to live in peace.
 Waiting for us to stop playing out these roles that have gone on for a century now.

 The second was a visit to Budj Bim, an Indigenous sacred site close to my home town.
 At the time I was working as a youth worker and it was part of our organisational professional development that we visit Budj Bim and learn of its cultural significance.
 It turned out to be quite triggering for me as I could feel the energy of the land and also it connected me to my own sense of loss and grief.
-I felt very isolated in my experience as I am not indigenous yet I am affected by historical trauma as well, but I am without a community to support and understand this.
+I felt very isolated in my experience as I am not indigenous to this country yet I am affected by historical trauma as well, but not living in a major city I am without a community to support and understand this.
 I really loved and respected that the Indigenous people had each other to share their experience and feelings with and I really wanted an ‘each other’ too!
 For me that is part of the Historical Trauma to, lack of connection, lack of culture and loss of language.
 Since beginning my healing in my early 30’s I’ve learnt different ways to process through trauma, Inner Child work and EFT probably being the most useful and effective for me, and although I worked through layers and layers of what needed healing (from this life time) I hadn’t been able to reach or heal the pain loss and grief attached to the genocide.
 And like I had done in my family of origin I wanted to also break this cycle of Intergenerational loss and grief.
 I have to say I am not doing this alone I know also my youngest son was very impacted by this as well.
-It is interesting how it seems to affect some siblings much more strongly than others (but I’m sure that’s another story as to why that is).
+It is interesting how it seems to affect some siblings much more strongly than others, but that’s another story as to why that is.

 So in 2016 I had my first session with Colour Mirrors, my question was around how to heal this wound for myself and my ancestors because I didn’t know how.
 I was guided to choose some colours that showed me what I needed.
 Then I went away and did a process using art to help process through this grief.
 The beautiful thing is that our soul knows what we need and chooses which colours we need accordingly.
 The symbolism of my painting was so powerful and strong for not only me but my ancestors as I had included them in the healing process as that was what was needed.